Energy efficiency for Island homes

 The Footprint Trust works with the Isle of Wight's community to promote the benefits of sustainable living.
 They offer impartial advice on saving both energy and water at home, and on average can help households to reduce energy bills by £200 to £300 per year.
 You can get in touch by calling them on 01983 822282 or emailing email@example.com

 Citizens Advice are a UK-wide service providing advice about consumer rights.
-They have a number of pages dedicated to energy, including advice around grants and benefits, ensuring your home is energy efficient, and a number of other topics, including some advice for small businesses.
+They have a number of pages dedicated to helping with your energy supply, including advice around grants and benefits, ensuring your home is energy efficient, and a number of other topics, including some advice for small businesses.

 Consider solar energy